ollielo/cinema_projectmanagement/design/2020/image_proposal/spec/cis_specification_v1-0.md

 Cinema is a way to create, manage and view elements from analysis workflows.
 One element that can be created is an explorable image, which the user can interact with.
 In practice, interactivity is achieved through the `.cis` data specification and a **viewer** which provides controls for the elements of the `.cis` data.
 The viewer can implement controls that allow elements to be turned on and off,and recolored, as well as controls for parameters such as viewing angle, time, and others.
 More detailed explanation of these interactive images created can be found in <sup>[1]</sup>, and online examples are [here](https://www.cinemaviewer.org).

+This specification allows the **producer** of the image to encode a range of information, though there are no constraints on what a **consumer** of the image must do with it.
+The range of information goes from:

+1. Minimal information.
+This is the minimal information needed to construct an image.
+All consumers of the images are expected to behave reasonably when minimal information is provided.
+2. Maximum information.
+This allows a consumer to (optionally) display the finished image in the exact state that the producer expects it to be in.
+This allows a direct comparison between the producer's image and the consumer's.

 ## The `.cis` definition

 ### Overview